-Founded to focus specifically on the education sector in executive search, Storbeck/Pimentel has formed strong partnerships with independent schools from the start.
+Founded to focus on the education sector in executive search, Storbeck/Pimentel has formed strong partnerships with independent schools from the start.

 In recent years, the firm has expanded and cultivated its independent school practice, with a team currently led by Sherry Coleman, Partner, Sue Bosland, Partner, and Ethan Dubow, Principal, with robust support from Shelly Weiss Storbeck, Managing Partner, Lisa Solinsky, Associate, Mark Halligan, Associate, Matthew Marsallo, Senior Associate, Kelly Lewis, Junior Associate, and Matthew D'Annolfo, Senior Research Associate.